mahmoudshahin-it/KH-LocalEnvironmentPreparation/README-Kafka.md

 3- Get inside the running container by executing docker exec -it kafka /bin/sh
 Note: All kafka sh files reside inside the container file system where you can create topics normally.

+4- Also, from outside, we can run commands to interact with kafka:
+docker exec mhshahin-kafka-1 \
+kafka-topics --bootstrap-server mhshahin-kafka-1:9092 \
+             --create \
+             --topic quickstart

+docker exec mhshahin-kafka-1 \
+kafka-topics --bootstrap-server mhshahin-kafka-1:9092 \
+             --list

 ## Examples